Freak3123/slack-connect-backend/README.md

 - **Deployment:**
   When deploying, set environment variables securely in your hosting platform and configure network access to MongoDB.

+## My Deployment Details

+- The **frontend** of this project is hosted on **Vercel** — providing fast, globally distributed serverless hosting optimized for Next.js apps.

+- The **backend** API server is hosted on **Render** — a reliable cloud platform suitable for running Node.js Express applications with MongoDB connectivity.

 ## Architectural Overview